bradeland/Data_Science_Practicum_II/README.md

 # Data_Science_Practicum_II - Regis University, Denver Colorado

 # 🔍 LinkedIn Experience Scraper
+Have you ever had to do the laborius task of going out and finding various pieces of employment information?
+If so, here's an excellent tool to help save time and money.
+LinkedIn does change up their format from time to time, so it may work for now and break in the future.
+Do be careful and know the rules and regulations for scraping this data in your area.
 A Python-based tool to extract key details from the **Experience** section of public LinkedIn profiles.
-Built to help students and researchers save time manually gathering employment data.
+This project was built to help students and researchers save time manually gathering employment data.
+Thus, they can work on things to better their campus with freed up time!

 ## ✨ Features